Thoughtscript/teleport_test/Design_Document.md

 1. No support for complex task operations - no IPC equivalent (inter-process communication).
 Jobs cannot be executed depending on the success or failure of other jobs.
 1. Timestamp localization has not been implemented.
 On the one hand, the API is not envisioned as a global, public-facing, API.
 On the other hand, the possibility of submitting jobs across multiple timezones still exists as a live-possibility for any likely real-world scenario.
 1. Hard-coded bash commands and no cmd-injection or safe-string protection implemented.
 This would likely be at least partly handled by explicitly specifying user inputs as an **Enum** to prevent unintended commands from being run on the server.
+1. No dead queue.
+1. No queue topics.
+1. Not a publish-subscribe implementation (follow-up query required).

 ### Comparison with other approaches